wookey-project/ewok-kernel/doc/syscalls/sys_log.rst

 U(S)ART.

 .. important::
-  When the kernel is configured in KERNEL_NOSERIAL mode, the kernel doesn't print out any log.
+  When the KERNEL_SERIAL option is not enabled, the kernel doesn't print out any log.
 The U(S)ART line isn't even activated.
 Although, the sys_log() behavior stays unchanged.
 This is particularly useful in a paranoid mode when generating 'production' firmwares: we are ensured that no information